 I have taught eight different courses at Academy of Art University with the unique opportunity to teach cross-departmentally between Liberal Arts and Motion Pictures & Television.
 Teaching in this environment gives me the opportunity to work with students from all majors - not just motion pictures - including fine art, graphic design, fashion, metal arts, photography, painting, animation, visual effects and new media.

-I have also developed online curriculum, a process that involves research, writing course material, creating quizzes and assignments, sourcing film clips and recording audiovisual aids.
-In addition, I have taught sections of Genres in Film, Film History, Art and Ideology of the 20th Century and Crossing Borders: Art & Culture in a Global Society online.
+I have extensive experience developing online curriculum, a process that involves research, writing course material, creating quizzes and assignments, sourcing film clips and recording audiovisual aids for American Cinema and Film History courses.
+Concern for accessibility is at the heart of my online and on site courses.
+In addition, I have taught Genres in Film, Film History, Art and Ideology of the 20th Century and Crossing Borders: Art & Culture in a Global Society online.

 If you have any questions about my assignments, courses, and/or teaching philosophy, please contact me.